 This is sort of a jazzed up mac-n-cheese, but for this pasta bake we’re using fusilli pasta instead of elbow macaroni.
 The twisted fusilli pasta is bite-sized, and all those curves make the pasta the perfect vehicle for capturing and holding the thick and creamy white sauce.

-Speaking of reheating, this Ham and Cheese Pasta Bake reheats beautifully, and lasts at least 5 days (covered) in the fridge.
+This Ham and Cheese Pasta Bake reheats beautifully, and lasts at least 5 days (covered) in the fridge.
 When reheating a large batch on the stovetop you may need to add some more milk or water to it to loosen up the sauce.

 Ham and Cheese Pasta Bake RecipePrint